Acute Limb Ischaemia

 - Bypass surgery

-Irreversible limb ischaemia (mottled non-blanching appearance, hard woody muscles) requires urgent amputation OR palliative care.
+Irreversible limb ischaemia (mottled non-blanching appearance with hard woody muscles) requires urgent amputation or taking a palliative.
 Most post-operative cases require a high level of care, typically at a surgical high dependency unit.

 Long Term Management

 Reduction of the cardiovascular mortality risk in this patient group is key.
 Promoting regular exercise, smoking cessation, and weight loss as necessary.
-Most cases should be started on low-dose aspirin or clopidogrel unless there is absolute contraindications to this.
+Most cases should be started on an anti-platelet agent, such as low-dose aspirin or clopidogrel, and any underlying predisposing conditions to the acute limb ischaemia should be treated, e.g. uncontrolled AF.

 Cases resulting in amputation will require occupational therapy and physiotherapy, with a long term rehabilitation plan discussed and transfer to an intermediate rehabilitation centre.

-One possible complication of acute limb ischaemia is reperfusion injury, whereby a sudden increase in capillary permeability can result in:
+An important complication of acute limb ischaemia is reperfusion injury; sudden increase in capillary permeability can result in:

 - Compartment syndrome